 - 23rd October Body Beautiful: The Nude and the Naked

 - 6th November The Suffering Body

 - 13th November The Body of Love and the Body of Rape

 Dr Katarzyna (Kasia) Murawska-Muthesius is an Associate lecturer at Birkbeck.
 Born in Poland, she was Curator of Italian Paintings, the Chief Curator, and Deputy Director of the National Museum in Warsaw.
 She joined Birkbeck in 2000, teaching and co-managing the Certificate of Higher Education in the History of Art.
 She has also lectured in universities in Italy, France, Germany and the US.
 Her books include Trionfo Barocco (1990), Companion Guide to the National Museum in Warsaw (1998), Borders in Art, or revising Kunstgeographie (2000), Kantor was here (2011).
 Her current research focuses on caricature.

 Waiting list only

 This event is fully booked.
 Members may apply for one of the limited number of waiting list places, but no payment should be made.
 If a place becomes available, the waiting list will be contacted in chronological order and payment will be requested at that time.
 Please contact the event organiser if in doubt.

 seminar outline PDF

 Terms & Conditions

 Applying for Courses and Study Events as a member of the Society; cancelling an application (including cancellation fees, and circumstances under which we will give a full or partial refund); what happens if the Society cancels a Course or Study Event.
-Read more on this site, or download a PDF of our Terms and Conditions
+Read full details here, or download a PDF of our Terms and Conditions.